MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/findings.md

 )}
 ```

-### [L-9] Return value not assigned to named return variable in `AaveAdapter::_aaveDivest`
+### [L-9] Return value not assigned to named return variable in _aaveDivest

-**Description:** `_aaveDivest` calls `withdraw` on the Aave pool to retrieve the invested amount.
-This withdraw call returns a uint256 value, the received amount. `_aaveDivest` has declared a return variable `amountOfAssetReturned`, but the Aave pool withraw call return value it is never assigned to it. `_aaveDivest` will always return 0 in this case.
+**Description:** In `AaveAdapter` `_aaveDivest` calls `withdraw` on the Aave pool to retrieve the invested amount.
+This withdraw call returns a uint256 value, the received amount. `_aaveDivest` has declared a return variable `amountOfAssetReturned`, but the Aave pool withdraw call return value it is never assigned to it. `_aaveDivest` will always return 0 in this case.

 ```js
 function _aaveDivest(